joemogy/HoriSEOn-SEO/README.md

 THEN I find a concise, descriptive title
 ```

-- What did you learn?
+- What did I learn?

 - structure of the HTML elements
 - structure of CSS